"People will look back on us and maybe they'll be appalled by what we said and did - or maybe they'll laugh

-Step back into the past while keeping one foot in the present as you enter this comedy of words and action.
-Be prepared for a picaresque tale that is funny and thought-provoking, uncomfortable and tragic, satiric and satyric.
+Step back into the past while keeping one foot in the present as you enter this picaresque tale.
 View sexual relations from the Roman

 perspective - and view the Roman perspective from today.
 Remind yourself that actors have a life beyond the stage - and that some lives never end.
 All this and more in the fast and funny, filthy and philosophical play that is The Satyricon.

-Due to strong language and frequent sexual preferences, the audience is limited to 16 years and older.
+Due to strong language and frequent sexual preferences, the audience should be limited to 16 years and older.

 may allow these companies to gather and use information, via technology installed on the device(s) you use, about you and your visit to this

 and other websites to provide you with advertisements about goods and services presumed to be of interest to you.

 We do not store credit card information and we do not pass information about visitors to this site to third parties.